mark-watson/fuseki-semantic-web-dev-setup/README.md

 I cover various semantic web and linked data topics in many of my books, but suually use public SPARQL endpoints for examples.
 I plan on extending these examples using local Apache Jena Fuseki SPARQL endpoints.

-My personeal web site: https://markwatson.com
+My personal web site: https://markwatson.com